What to unlearn from school? Some lessons from school don’t cut it in the real world. To level up, you need to unlearn some things.

 “Just trust me!
 This is how it has always been, and I know it’s right!”

-By doing this, you’re not just helping yourself but also steering others clear from potential harm.
+By doing so, you’re not only helping yourself but potentially preventing harm to others as well.

-So, don’t shy away from scrutinizing others’ viewpoints in engineering.
-I mean, isn’t it better to ruffle a few feathers than to birth a design that could be a ticking time bomb?
+So, be fearless in questioning others’ opinions in engineering.
+After all, it’s better to ruffle a few senior engineers’ feathers than to create a design that could lead to disaster.

-Take a page from my book: In college, I used to cram when time was short, but I only truly grasped the concepts when I revisited them on my own.
-Just remember, a good grade might make your transcript pretty, but it won’t turn you into a 10x engineer or even a half-decent one.
+Take it from my own experience: I resorted to memorization in college due to time constraints, but only truly understood the concepts when I revisited them on my own.
+Remember that a good grade looks nice on your transcript, but it won’t transform you into a 10x engineer or even a competent one.

-It’s worth chewing over that our screwy education system often pushes memorization like a dodgy used car salesman.
-So, if you’re caught in this memorization trap, make sure to double back and really sink your teeth into the concepts later on.
+It’s worth noting that our flawed education system often promotes memorization through its very structure.
+So, if you’re caught in the memorization trap, remember to circle back and really dig into the concepts later on.

-#4 Carve your own trail, don’t just fish for approval
+#4 Forge your own path, don’t seek constant approval

-Even if everyone and their dog swore that our planet was the center of the universe, it wouldn’t make it so.
-I mean, let’s face it, nature couldn’t give a rat’s ass about humanity’s collective opinion—it’ll keep on ticking as it has for billions of years without batting an eyelid.
+Even if everyone on Earth insisted our planet is the center of the universe, it wouldn’t make it true.
+Frankly, nature couldn’t care less about humanity’s collective opinion—it’ll carry on as it has for billions of years without batting an eyelash.

-The trick is to blaze your own trail in life.
-When you’re forever chasing others’ approval, you’re living their lives, not yours, and that’s no recipe for happiness or reaching your full potential.
+The key is to forge your own path in life.
+When you chase validation from others, you’ll always live for them, and that’s no recipe for happiness or reaching your full potential.

 “Don’t be trapped by dogma, which is living with the results of other people’s thinking.
 And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary.”

-The ones who break the mold are the folks who push boundaries and move humanity forward.
-Remember, everything is considered a fact by some authority until someone comes along and blows it out of the water.
+In essence, it’s the trailblazers who shatter boundaries and propel humanity forward.
+Remember, everything is considered a fact by some authority until it’s debunked.

-Harvard University theoretical physicist Professor Avi Loeb nailed it when he said:
+Harvard University theoretical physicist Professor Avi Loeb encapsulated this idea perfectly:

 “One of the most difficult lessons to impart to young scientists is that the search for the truth can run counter to the search for consensus.
 Indeed, truth and consensus must never be conflated.
 Sadly, it is a lesson more easily understood by a student starting out in the field.
 From then on, year after year, the combined pressures of peers and job-market prospects encourage the tendency to play it safe.”